whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 ---
 title: "What Do Rabbits Eat? - A List on What You Can Feed a Bunny"
-permalink: /what-do-rabbits-eat.html
+permalink: /:categories/what-do-rabbits-eat.html
 excerpt: "An overview of different food items and whether they are healthy for rabbits or not."
+date: 2016-02-14
-modified: 2017-04-11
+modified: 2016-02-14
-categories: [Rabbits]
-tags: [Apples, Celery, Eat, Feed, Grapes, Rabbit, Strawberries, Tomatoes]
 header:
   image: /assets/images/rabbits/rabbits-eating.jpg
   teaser: /assets/images/rabbits/rabbits-eating-teaser.jpg
   caption: "Mathias Appel - flickr.com (CC0 1.0) / Cropped from original"
+categories: Rabbits
+tags: [Apples, Celery, Eat, Feed, Grapes, Rabbit, Strawberries, Tips, Tomatoes]
 redirect_from:
+  - /what-do-rabbits-eat.html
   - /2016/02/what-do-rabbits-eat.html
+published: true
 ---

 Looking for healthy treats for your pet rabbit?
 Or are you not sure whether your bunny can eat a certain type of food like apples, celery, grapes, tomatoes or even carrots.
 In order to help you make a choice, we have created a list of food items and whether it is a good idea to feed them to rabbits or not.